-Incidents perpetrated by staff or other adults will be regarded as disciplinary offences and will be reported to the Executive Headteacher, Head of School, or to the Chair of Governors Equality, Diversity and Inclusion Policy 2023 unsatisfactory, the Complaints and/or Grievance policies apply.
+Incidents perpetrated by staff or other adults will be regarded as disciplinary offences and will be reported to the Executive Headteacher, Head of School, or to the Chair of Governors if the incident involves the Executive Headteacher.
+If the response is considered unsatisfactory, the Complaints and/or Grievance policies apply.